gksweeft/Artea.ZeroMemoryDictionary/README.md

 # Artea.ZeroMemoryDictionary

-Simplest implementation with JSON Serialazation and Dictionary as backing field.
+Simplest implementation with JSON Serialization and Dictionary as backing field.